VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models/models.md

 * `class` (string) - model class name `"model.isolation_forest.IsolationForestMultivariateModel"`

-* `contamination` (float|string, optional) - The amount of contamination of the data set, i.e. the proportion of outliers in the data set.
+* `contamination` (float or string, optional) - The amount of contamination of the data set, i.e. the proportion of outliers in the data set.
 Used when fitting to define the threshold on the scores of the samples.
 Default value - "auto".
 Should be either `"auto"` or be in the range (0.0, 0.5].

 * `args` (dict, optional) - Inner model args (key-value pairs).
 See accepted params in [model documentation](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html).
 Defaults to empty (not provided).
 Example:  {"random_state": 42, "n_estimators": 100}